Residency Program

 These modules will give the resident the required knowledge and technical skills to competently practice wilderness medicine.
 Each module is taught through week long seminars conducted by USF Health / MPM Family Medicine Faculty.
 Each of these modules will have required reading from Auerbach’s, Wilderness Medicine, additional texts, and key articles from the medical literature.
 These modules will all have associated field, experiential education, and research requirements.
 Through the experiential aspect of the track all Residents will gain hands on clinical experience.
 This will develop and hone their technical and leadership skills.

-The USF Health / MPM Family Medicine Residency program is the first and only Family Medicine Residency in Florida to conduct Advanced Wilderness Life Support (AWLS) training.
-Training is provided by 3 core faculty certified as Lead Instructors and various subject matter experts.
-All residents in the track will complete AWLS certification.
-However, this opportunity is open to all residents and faculty.
+The USF Health / MPM Family Medicine Residency program is the first and only Family Medicine Residency in Florida to offer the Wilderness Life Support for the Medical Professional (formerly AWLS) certification.
+All residents in the track will complete this certification.
+Additionally, the opportunity is available to all residents and faculty as part of a nationally recognized CME event.